Como-DTC-Collaboration/comomodels-explore/README.md

 shiny::runUrl("https://github.com/Como-DTC-Collaboration/comomodels-explore/archive/main.zip")
 ```

-* Method 2: you can first clone the git repository, then run the app:
+* Method 2 (recommended for developers): you can first clone the git repository, then run the app:

 ```
 # (in terminal)